Raging Bender: Cultural references

 When Fry, Bender, and Leela are riffing through the newsreel, they are ironically shushed by Crow T. Robot and Tom Servo from Mystery Science Theater 3000.
-The film's opening sequence is a homage to Maurice Binder's iconic James Bond gun barrel sequence.
+The film's opening sequence is an homage to Maurice Binder's iconic James Bond gun barrel sequence.

 Destructor's final blow to Bender's head is shot in black-and-white slow motion in a recreation of a famous shot from Raging Bull.

 Reception

 The A.V.
-Club gave the episode a B+, stating "The story of Bender’s rise and fall in the fine art of (staged) Robot Wrestling is a time honored comedy tradition… “Raging Bender”’s conclusion is pretty much all silly… The subplot is the closest the episode comes to having a legitimate emotional component… Still, if you can put that aside, this is a solid episode.
+Club gave the episode a B+, stating "The story of Bender’s rise and fall in the fine art of (staged) Robot Wrestling is a time-honored comedy tradition… “Raging Bender”’s conclusion is pretty much all silly… The subplot is the closest the episode comes to having a legitimate emotional component… Still, if you can put that aside, this is a solid episode.
 Leela kicks some ass, Bender gets crushed by a giant robot, and Fry starves a brain slug to death.
 So that’s cool."